-Always try to open only one window, and close tabs/pages you don’t need to read, especially when you finish reading content in big magazine sites like Forbes, Huffington Post, MacWorld, etc. which I view as heavy sites because they usually load tons of video ads automatically.
+Always try to open one Firefox window, and close tabs/pages you don’t need to read, especially when you finish reading content from big magazine websites like Forbes, Huffington Post, Macworld, etc. which I view as heavy sites because they usually contain video ads.

 Step 6: Switch to an alternative web browser.

 Anyway, hope these steps have helped you speed up Firefox a little bit.
 If you have any further questions, let us know by leaving a comment below.About Lorena